ARCHER2-HPC/archer2-fortran-intro/section1.03/README.md

 ```
 The implementation must provide at least one type of character storage,
 with the default kind being `kind('A')`.
 In practice, kind type
-parameters are not often specifiied.
+parameters are not often specified.
 However, there should be a `len`
-specifer.
+specifier.

 There is, again, a certain elasticity in the form of the declaration, so
 you may see slightly different things.